cinemascience/pycinema-readthedocs/docs/source/plugin.rst

 .. _plugin:

-In this simple example, we have created a Cinema database export pipeline using the ``Cinema Export`` plugin avaiable in ParaView 5.13 and later.
+ParaView's 5.13 release included an advanced Cinema database exporter that makes it easy to create cinema databases from any scientific dataset.

+This example shows ParaView executing an export workflow, and displaying the results of the export.
 We will go through this process in detail, but for now, we show the overall ParaView application interface.
 Users can adjust the variables exported, the density and placement of camera positions, and adjust the overall visualization interactively in ParaView before exporting the image database.
 It is exported in Cinema's HDF5 image format.

 .. image:: img/sphere-export.png
    :align: center